You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 - Never expose keys in client-side code or version control

-- Restrict keys by IP address if your provider supports it
+- Restrict keys by IP address where your provider supports it

 Frequently Asked Questions

 Yes.
-Alphanumeric sender IDs in Ghana require registration at the carrier/operator level.
-Your SMS provider handles the submission process — you provide business registration details and your preferred sender name.
-Approval typically takes a few business days.
-Without a registered sender ID, messages may be sent from a generic number or blocked.
+Alphanumeric sender IDs in Ghana require registration at the carrier level.
+You submit your business details and preferred sender name from inside your Arkesel account, and approval often takes a few business days.
+Without a registered sender ID, messages may go out from a generic number.

-Build delivery webhook handling into your application.
-When a message fails, check the error code: network timeout suggests a retry with backoff; DND rejection means the number is opted out (don’t retry); invalid number means the format is wrong.
-For critical messages like OTPs, implement a secondary provider as failover and voice OTP as a tertiary channel.
+Build delivery-webhook handling into your app and branch on the status.
+A network timeout suggests a retry with backoff; a DND rejection means the number opted out, so don’t retry; an invalid-number error means the format is wrong.
+For critical messages like OTPs, add a secondary provider as failover and voice OTP as a tertiary channel.

 The gap between choosing a provider and shipping your first production SMS is smaller than you think.
-The fundamentals: direct carrier connections for reliable Ghana delivery, webhooks for real-time status, and E.164 formatting for clean routing.
+The fundamentals hold across both markets: direct carrier connections for reliable delivery, webhooks for real-time status, per-country sender-ID registration, and E.164 formatting for clean routing.

-Arkesel’s SMS API gives you direct connections to Ghana’s three mobile networks, code samples in cURL, Python, Node.js, and PHP, and real-time delivery webhooks.
+Arkesel’s SMS API gives you direct connections to Ghana’s three mobile networks and reach across Nigeria’s four, code samples in cURL, Python, Node.js, and PHP, and real-time delivery webhooks.
 One POST request.
 One header for auth.
 JSON in, SMS out.